clariusdev/solum/README.md

 ```

 Once the scanner has joined or launched the Wi-Fi network, the published characteristic will be subsequently written.

+# Authentication

+The API requires the scanner be authenticated once a connection has been made, otherwise loading applications, firmware updates, and imaging cannot be performed.
+Clarius Cloud offers a new mechansim for retrieving authentication certificates for each scanner.

+The first step is to generate a token which will allow software to access a dedicated endpoint.
+These tokens should be treated securely, as they essentially provide similar credentials to a user login.
+To generate a new token:
+* Login to Clarius Cloud with an Administrator account
+* Go to **Institution Settings**
+* Choose **Policies** from the menu
+* Choose **OEM API Keys**
+* Choose **Add New Key**
+* Store that key somewhere safe

+Keys can also be revoked through the same interface.
+If you feel your token was compromised, revoking, creating a new key, and then issuing a security update for your software is the proper pathway to address the situation.

+Valid tokens should be used to access a the [REST API endpoint](https://cloud.clarius.com/api/public/v0/devices/oem/) built for certificate (and other meta data) retrieval for each probe within your institution.
+Only **OEM** licensed probes will have a certificate attached.
+Once parsed, supply the certificate corresponding to the connected probe through the __cusOemSetCert__ function.

 # Examples